 “Remaining loyal and steadfast.”
 “True to the facts or the original.”
-These, in the most simplest of forms, define what it means to be faithful.
-Faithful, a word that must mean quite the opposite to writer, director Johannes Roberts when it comes to Resident Evil: Welcome to Raccoon City.
-You can’t blame the guy, though, considering how we now live in a topsy turvy world where literally has two opposing definitions.
+These, in the simplest of forms, define what it means to be faithful.
+Faithful, a word that must mean quite the opposite to writer, and director Johannes Roberts when it comes to Resident Evil: Welcome to Raccoon City.
+You can’t blame the guy, though, considering how we now live in a topsy turvy world that literally has two opposing definitions.
 That said, I do blame Roberts for making one hell of an imbalanced, improper film that felt like a literal slight against Resident Evil fans.
 And yes, I mean literal in the only way it should be defined.

 Resident Evil: Welcome to Raccoon City extends its faithfulness in name only, as nearly every character by design steers so far away from their defining traits and attributes that none can be recognized by their videogame counterparts.
 The same could be said about the film’s plot, which was so clumsily put together that it felt as if Johannes Roberts read the Wikipedia summary for the first two Resident Evil games and felt as if that was enough research to make a 107-minute movie based on the source material.
 Then again, Roberts claims to have played the games, which could still be true, as he never said how long he played them either.
 He also said the movie would be faithful and ‘scary as hell’, which also turned out to be untrue so…

 RE: WtRC completely tears apart any resemblance to the source material by altering the plot significantly, re-imagining the characters in appearance and personality, and somehow tapes it all together like a monkey with wooden appendages (which is a sad thought).